Formation of multiple flocks in a simple nonlocal aggregation model: Abstract

 \section{Abstract}

 We consider a family of interaction energies given by kernels having a ``well-barrier" shape, and investigate how these kernels drive the formation of multiple flocks within a larger population.
-We use the dichotomy case of the concentration compactness principle to obtain an energy minimizer, even though minimizing sequences are expected to break apart into flocks which may move far away from one another.
+We show that the energy is minimized by a sequence of indicators of finitely many balls whose supports become infinitely far apart from one another.
+The dichotomy case of the concentration compactness principle is a key ingredient in our proof.